Return of the legends: Devendro, Suranjoy back in Indian boxing team, as coaches | Sports-Games

 Interestingly, both Suranjoy and Devendro have trained under Dhaka at the junior level.

-While Suranjoy is a gold-medallist from the 2010 Commonwealth Games and the 2009 Asian Championships, Devendro won a silver in the CWG and made the pre-quarters of the Olympic Games in London, 2012.
+While Suranjoy is a gold-medallist from the 2010 Commonwealth Games and the 2009 Asian Championships, Devendro won a silver in the CWG and made the quarters of the Olympic Games in London, 2012.

 Suranjoy had been named an assistant coach in 2017 as well but he could not accept the position due to some personal issues.

-''The last time I was named, there were family problems, Abhi sab their hain, join kar lenge,'' the Manipuri, who won a sensational eight consecutive international gold medals during a stupendous run from 2009 to 2010 before a knee injury hampered his career, told PTI.
+''The last time I was named, there were family problems, abhi sab theek hain, join kar lenge,'' the Manipuri, who won a sensational eight consecutive international gold medals during a stupendous run from 2009 to 2010 before a knee injury hampered his career, told PTI.

-''The world championship is going to be a challenging assignment given that the weight categories have been rejigged but we are up for it, and hopefully, we can get some good results,'' he added.
-Devendro, a world championships quarterfinalist, and an Asian championships silver-medallist were excited as well.

-''I finally get a chance to put to use what I have learned for all these years, I hope I can make it count.
-It is an honor,'' said the soft-spoken Manipuri, whose eyesight problems and a debilitating knee injury ensured an early end to his career as a boxer.

 Devendro completed his coaching Diploma from Patiala's National Institute of Sports in 2020.